-Displaced persons are catered for either by family, governmental/non-governmental organisations or a combination of both.
-While the needs of the displaced varies depending on their former status and intensity of their displacement, central to displaced persons are shelter, food and security.
-Meanwhile, it is expected that where shelter is provided, food and security should be provided which makes shelter paramount.
-Shelters funded government or non-governmental organizations are provided for either in camps, camp like shelters or unorganized places.
-Most IDPs in Nigeria flee to neighbouring communities that are relatively safe, usually taking refuge in temporary shelters such as public buildings, schools, and places of worship among others; having been deprived of their homes and sometimes their land and livelihoods (Olukolajo, 2014).
-UNCHR, discovered that 91.4% of IDPs displaced 2014 live with their relatives while 7.6% lives in camps (UNCHR, 2014).
-Despite the little proportion of the camp residing IDPs, their state of welfare and preparation for reintegration into the society remains important.

-Paucity of data on displaced persons, their camps and afterwards has made it nearly impossible to evaluate the establishment as well as management of IDP camps.
-The roles of stakeholders in such has also been silent however the need for an inquiry into this is reflected in the continuous increase of the number of IDPs and the disheartening state of IDP camps.
-The role of environmentalists especially in the management of settlement of any form cannot underestimated but in their absence in the planning and management of IDPs camps, flaws are inevitable. saddled with the management displacements have been established o reflect more of social mending establishment rather than social preventing and recuperation.
-Social mending in this regards means ensuring the social system is maintained even at the sight of vulnerability while social preventing entails putting in place condition, process and approaches that ensures nonoccurrence of displacement and social recuperation the reintegration of the displaced back into the society.
-It is at achievement of the last stage that complete displacement management can be said to have been achieved.
-Hence the role of planners of various orientation such as advocacy planners, social planners, environmental management experts, disaster managers among other cannot be neglected.
+Displaced persons are catered for either by family, governmental/non-governmental organisations or a 33 combination of both.
+While the needs of the displaced varies depending on their former status and intensity 34 of their displacement, central to displaced persons are shelter, food and security.
+Meanwhile, it is expected 35 that where shelter is provided, food and security should be provided which makes shelter paramount.
+Shelters 36 37 funded by government or non-governmental organizations are provided for either in camps, camp like shelters 38 or unorganized places.
+Most IDPs in Nigeria flee to neighbouring communities that are relatively safe, usually 39 taking refuge in temporary shelters such as public buildings, schools, and places of worship among others; having been deprived of their homes and sometimes their land and livelihoods (Olukolajo, 2014).
+UNCHR, discovered 40 that 91.4% of IDPs displaced 2014 live with their relatives while 7.6% lives in camps (UNCHR, 2014).
+Despite 41 the little proportion of the camp residing IDPs, their state of welfare and preparation for reintegration into the 42 society remains important.
+43 however the need for an inquiry into this is reflected in the continuous increase of the number of IDPs and 46 the disheartening state of IDP camps.
+The role of environmentalists especially in the management of human 47 settlement of any form cannot be underestimated but in their absence in the planning and management of IDPs 48 49 camps, flaws are inevitable.
+Agencies saddled with the management of displacements have been established o reflect more of social mending establishment rather than social preventing and recuperation.
+Social mending 50 in this regards means ensuring the social system is maintained even at the sight of vulnerability while social 51 preventing entails putting in place condition, process and approaches that ensures nonoccurrence of displacement 52 and social recuperation is the reintegration of the displaced back into the society.
+It is at achievement of the last 53 stage that complete displacement management can be said to have been achieved.
+Hence the role of planners 54 of various orientation such as advocacy planners, social planners, environmental management experts, disaster 55 managers among other cannot be neglected.
+56